Akaame/Intervalt/README.md

 - Adapter classes for bintrees.BinaryTree, bintrees.RBTree, bintrees.AVL

 ## TODO
-- Create string repr functions for classes
-- Make classes pickleable.
+- Make classes pickleable if they are not.
+Check it.
-- Correct remove bug at root
 - Create Strategy pattern for each tree type
 - Create StrategyFactory pattern for creating IntervalTrees
-- Create examples
-- Add example to here.
 - Add to github
 - CI at Travis
 - Create Travis CI script